MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 **Annihilator Plates**

 : Prevents the Annihilator Totem above the plate from charging and slowly reverts their charge.
+Charges in roughly 5 seconds.

 **Brand Claimer**